ÀÏ˾»úÎçÒ¹¸£Àû

 The rules are different for income tax and for corporation tax.
 For corporation tax rules, see the Deduction of interest against property income ― corporation tax rules guidance note.

-From 2017/18, the method of relief for residential property changed.
-Furnished holiday lets (FHL) for this purpose are specifically excluded from the change and treatment for interest costs remains aligned with commercial property.
-However, FHL treatment is expected to re-align with ordinary residential lets in all regards
+Prior to the abolition of the furnished holiday lets (FHL) tax regime from 6 April 2025, FHL were, for this purpose, specifically excluded from the restriction and treatment for interest costs remained aligned with commercial property.
+From 6 April 2025 FHL treatment is the same as for ordinary residential lets, see the Furnished holiday lets guidance note.

 Powered by